ember-fastboot/fastboot-website/markdown/docs/addon-author-guide.md

 the [CodeMirror code editor](https://codemirror.net/) in a component that makes it easy to drop into an Ember app.

-Sometimes the library your addon uses is itself incompatible with Node.js.
+Sometimes the library your addon wraps is itself incompatible with Node.js.
 When you include the library in your `ember-cli-build.js` file, you include code that will prevent the app from running in FastBoot.